FAIR-Universe/HEP-Challenge/simple_one_syst_model/README.md

 Workings of the Statistical Analysis part can be found in our [whitepaper](https://fair-universe.lbl.gov/whitepaper.pdf)

 ## How to run it
-The model fits one systematics at a time hence we need to decide which one it would be before hand with `MODEL_SYST_NAME`.
+The model fits one systematics at a time hence we need to decide which one it would be beforehand with `MODEL_SYST_NAME`.
 ```bash
 export MODEL_SYST_NAME="jes" # if you want to fit the Jet Energy Scale systematics